He may be just 5-11, but Poona Ford is standing tall in the middle of the Seahawks defense

 Ford’s emergence late last season convinced the team he could be a starter.
 His play in camp has only further solidified that point, compelling center Justin Britt last week to lavish about the highest praise possible.

 “I think Poona, he has a chance to end up being one of the best nose tackles that could have played,’’ Britt said.
 “He’s got that God-given leverage and knows how to use it.
-He knows how to control everything with his size and what not.
+He knows how to control everything with his size and whatnot.
 He’s quick.
 He’s great with his hands.
 I don’t know a lot of people that would be better to practice against than Poona Ford to get me ready for Sundays.’’

 Asked about that comment Monday, Ford called it “humbling.’’